alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

   **Example Output:** `4`

 - **Type of cluster**
   The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or COMBO.
-  **Example Output:** `BOTH`
+  **Example Output:** `DOGEAI`

 ### Module Output